ajarara/sops-file.el/README.md

 # sops-file.el
 A package for viewing + editing [sops](https://github.com/getsops/sops) files.
 It handles sops pin prompts, I wrote this particularly to handle pin-guarded [age](https://github.com/FiloSottile/age/) keys [stored on yubikeys](https://github.com/str4d/age-plugin-yubikey).
-It will work out of the box for anything using graphical pinentry.
+It will work out of the box for anything using graphical pinentry, and as long as sops prompts for other passphrases, sops-file will forward through emacs directly.

 # requirements
 - sops minimum version 3.10.2 (latest as of 5/20/25)